 In addition to clinical trials, many men choose to join a prostate cancer registry.
 A registry collects information on your cancer type, any treatments you’ve had, side effects, family history, overall quality of life and more.
 Doctors and researchers use this knowledge to work towards better care and treatments – and to improve quality of life for all men with prostate cancer.

-The True North IRONMAN registry is for men with advanced prostate cancer - visit to learn more and explore a location near you.
+Theis for men with advanced prostate cancer - visit to learn more and explore a location near you.

 Who can help you get through advanced prostate cancer?

 Talk openly to your doctor, nurse, or someone else you trust in your care team.
 They can help you understand your diagnosis, your prognosis (the likely outcome of your treatment),and potential side effects.
 They can also listen to your concerns and put you in touch with other people who can help.

 Counselors are trained to listen and can help you to find your own ways to deal with things.
 Many hospitals have counselors or psychologists who specialize in helping people with cancer — ask your doctor or care team at the hospital if this is available or if they know of services in the community you can access at low or no cost to you.
 Your doctor may also be able to refer you to a counselor, or you can seek out a private counselor yourself.